Do to Covid-19 and social distancing restrictions the 2020 Gospel Music Spectacular Date has Changed

 The New Horizons are a family singing group from Lebanon, Missouri.
 The Group consists of two brothers, Max and Danny Rhoades and one sister, Becky (Rhoades) Buttrey.
-The group started 50 years ago as a male quartet, but in 1973 the brothers found themselves in need of a singer — and waiting in the wings was their younger sister Becky.
+The group started over 56 years ago as a male quartet, but in 1973 the brothers found themselves in need of a singer — and waiting in the wings was their younger sister Becky.
 She was the missing piece, that voice, which was needed to mold the group into what it is today.

 The trio, The New Horizons have been faithful to their roots in gospel music.
 The lessons learned around the piano with their mother and sitting around the old phonograph listening to their favorites like The Blackwood Brothers, The Statesman, The Oak Ridge Boys, The Speer Family and the Happy Goodman’s Family, have been the back bone of their singing style over the years.
-I would characterize their sound as a traditional southern style with down home family harmonies.
+You could characterize their sound as a traditional southern style with down home family harmonies.
 Their songs have a simple message that cuts through the complicated problems we face as a society today, and emphasize that God is bigger than our problems!

 A well-loved part of The New Horizons’ ministry is Danny’s saxophone playing.
 Many in the music business have referred to him as “Mr. Gospel Saxophone,” and rightly so.
 Danny plays the older melodies of hymns and songs of the church that have stood the test of time.
 You will enjoy this special part of their ministry.

 The New Horizons have been recording for many years and have a large selection of these recordings available.
-Their latest recording project is “Honor Thy Father” and Danny’s latest saxophone project is “Old Time Classics,” Volume 12.
+Their latest recording project is “Isn’t God Good” and Danny’s latest saxophone project is “The New Horizons Present Danny Rhoades Sax” Volume 13.
 The New Horizons goals today are the same as they were over 50 years ago, and that is to make a difference in the lives of the people they are privileged to meet.